 How to Make Peri Peri Sauce

-Add the seeded chili, shallot, garlic, lemon juice, and paprika to a food processor.
+Blend the base: I add the seeded chili, shallot, garlic, lemon juice, and paprika to a food processor.
+Then I blend it until everything is finely chopped.

-If you’d like to use it as a sauce, I recommend adding it to a medium-sized sauce pot with ½ cup of water and simmering it over low heat for 25 to 30 minutes to thicken and concentrate the flavor.
+If I’m turning it into a sauce, I pour it into a medium pot with about half a cup of water.
+Then I let it simmer over low heat for 25 to 30 minutes until it thickens and the flavor really comes together.

 Make-Ahead and Storage